 - It is highly recommended that students explore purchasing Renter’s insurance for their belongings in case of damages, theft, etc.

 What does laundry look like?

-Each residence hall is equipped with coin and/or card operated laundry machines.
+Each residence hall is equipped with coin and ID card operated laundry machines.

-- In main campus residence halls, Claremont Cash or quarters must be used (see Claremont Card Center for additional instructions about how to add Claremont Cash to your ID card).
+- Claremont Cash or quarters must be used (see Claremont Card Center for additional instructions about how to add Claremont Cash to your ID card).